renjithbz/boonze/exampleSite/content/industry.md

     truly amazing work that we are proud to have been a part of.
   blocks:
   - title: B2B Online Directories
-    content: Directory that connects industrial businesses with other businesses supplying them with business-related commercial products.
-Client revenue is based on visitors clicking out of the directory to the advertiser's website.
+    content: Directories that connect industrial businesses with suppliers of the commercial products that they need.
+Client revenue is based on visitors clicking out of the directory to the advertisers’ websites.
 Each category / listing may have different revenue (to the client) per click to the advertiser's website.
-      Thus extensive and frequent optimizations of keywords and ad copies are required to maintain client profitability.
+      Thus extensive and frequent optimizations of keywords and ad copy are required to maintain client profitability.
   - title: B2C Online Directories
     content: Directory that connects businesses to customers in the entertainment,